trustgraph-ai/trustgraph/ts/EFFECT_NATIVE_REWRITE_AUDIT.md

     core state are complete: `kgCores` and `deCores` now use `HashMap` inside `SynchronizedRef`, and plain records remain only at persistence/API boundaries.
-  - FlowManager and Librarian ref-backed state slices are still valid larger collection targets.
+  - FlowManager operation dispatch, helper functions, and ref-backed flow / blueprint state are complete: `flows` and `blueprints` now use `HashMap` inside `SynchronizedRef`, and plain records remain only at config/API boundaries.
+Librarian ref-backed state remains a larger collection target.
     Follow-up service work should focus on scoped layers, schedules where polling semantics allow, and managed persistence providers rather than direct mutable service fields.
   - Flow service startup facades now consistently use `ManagedRuntime`, and local scripts should delegate to `runMain()` instead of adding local `.catch(console.error/process.exit)` wrappers.